 The Desperate Escape DLC is another 1-2 hour mini-campaign, this time focusing on the actions of Jill Valentine and Josh Stone immediately after the boss fight against a mind-controlled Jill.
 Jill and Josh must flee the TriCell Facility while Chris and Sheva pursue Wesker.
 Unlike Lost in Nightmares, Desperate Escape focuses almost entirely on combat, with players constantly being ambushed by Majini of all varieties, as they make their way across the all-new levels.
 It ends with a last stand, where Jill and Josh must defend themselves until a rescue helicopter comes to save them.
 This explains how they got their hands on one in time for the main campaign's finale.
 Like Versus and Lost in Nightmares, Desperate Escape is playable in singleplayer or co-op, splitscreen or online, and costs $5 on Playstation Network or XBox Live Marketplace.

 The game became available for purchase on February 16, 2010 on the Xbox Live platform Games on Demand for $29.99 USD.
-All three DLC packs will be included in the new Resident Evil 5 Gold Edition, to be released in mid-March, 2010.
+All three DLC packs were included in the new Resident Evil 5 Gold Edition.

 A remix of the original Mercenaries minigame from Resident Evil 4 & Resident Evil 5, Reunion is first made available should the player purchase the Lost in Nightmares pack or Desperate Escape pack, and is also packed within the Gold Edition of Resident Evil 5.
 All of the available characters are packed in as well, however should the player only purchase Lost in Nightmares or Desperate Escape, the roster list is cut in half.
 Because Reunion is a separate mode from the default Mercenaries mode, each set of characters is exclusive to each mode, disallowing the option for having Barry Burton and Albert Wesker team up in 2-player for example.